-On January 22, 2007, we entered into an employment agreement with Dr. Dennis E. Hruby, our Vice President and Chief Scientific Officer, which agreement was most recently amended on December 21, 2011 (such employment agreement, as so amended the "Amended Hruby Agreement").
-The current employment agreement expired on January 22, 2015 was extended through January 22, 2016, and will renew for additional one (1) year periods unless notice of non-renewal is given.
-Pursuant to the Amended Hruby Agreement, Dr. Hruby's base salary was adjusted to an annual amount of \$500,000, subject to any cost of living adjustments as may be approved by the Board of Directors, and an annual cash bonus, the target of which is \$250,000, as determined by the Board of Directors in its sole discretion.
-Dr. Hruby's base salary was adjusted to \$546,364 effective January 1,2015.
+On January 22, 2007, we entered into an employment agreement with Dr. Dennis E. Hruby, our Vice President and Chief Scientific Officer, which agreement was most recently amended on December 21, 2011.
+Pursuant to this employment agreement, Dr. Hruby's base salary was set at an annual amount of \$500,000, subject to any cost of living adjustments as may be approved by the Board of Directors, and an annual cash bonus, the target of which was \$250,000, as determined by the Board of Directors in its sole discretion.
+Dr. Hruby's base salary was adjusted to \$562,755 effective January 1, 2016.